SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 Entity "IncidentsService.Customers" is annotated with "@cds.persistence.skip" and cannot be served generically.
 ```

-"But wait!", I hear you say.
-Didn't we solve that issue by using mocking, and aren't we mocking now?
+"_But wait!_", I hear you say. "_Didn't we solve that issue by using mocking, and aren't we mocking now?_"

 Yes.